nschmidtg/hiperborde/README.md

 - Start monitoring the serial output
 - Handle any compilation or upload errors

-Note: If you get a permission error when trying to access the serial port, you may need to add your user to the `dialout` group (Linux) or install the appropriate USB drivers (macOS).

 ## Hardware Setup

 1. Connect the LCD Keypad Shield: